vpmalley/vpmalley.github.io/QuebecShelters.md

 ## FQMarche (Quebec Federation of Hiking) OK

-The [FQMarche][fqm] manages two shelters, both along the trans-Canada trail.
+The [FQMarche][fqm] manages two shelters, both along the trans-Canada trail, one in the area of Mont-Ouareau:

-- [Paul Perreault][fqm-s-pp] - 12 people - 10-15$ - near Lac Lemieux - [hwy 125 : 8.5km, hwy 329 : 4-6km][fqm-s-pp-map] - open year-round
+- [Paul Perreault][fqm-s-pp] - 12 people - 10-15$ - near Lac Lemieux - [hwy 329 : 4-6km, hwy 125 : 8.5km][fqm-s-pp-map] - open year-round

+The trans-Canada trail is discontinued along the highway 125, it starts farther as the Massif trail in the regional park of the Ouareau forest.

+## Parc Régional de la Forêt Ouareau

+I could not find a mention of when the shelters are open, but it seems they are operated in summer and winter.
+They all appear on the [map of the Massif trail][ouareau-s-map]

+ - Pelletier - 8 people - 30,25$ - near Lac à Pelletier - ~3km from hwy 125, near Notre-Dame de la Merci
+ - Prud'homme - 8 people - 30,25$ - 2.5km from Pelletier shelter
+ - La Loutre - 2 people - 30,25$ - 2km from trans-Canada trail
+ - Corbeau - 6 people - 30,25$ - 2km from trans-Canada trail
+ - Toussaint - 8 people - 30,25$ - 16.5km from Prud'homme shelter
+ - des Capucines - 6 people - 30,25$ - 4km from Toussaint shelter

+Then the trail continues without any shelter (but some lean-to) on the [Contreforts][mata-s-map3] and the Swaggin trails.

+## Parcs Régionaux Matawinie - Sentier National

+I could not find a mention of when the shelters are open, but it seems they are operated in summer and winter.

+- Swaggin - 20 people - 25$ - the previous shelter on the trans-Canada trail is on the Massif trail, 38km away (refuge des Capucines)
+- Lavigne - 8 people - 25$ - [6.5km from Swaggin shelter on La Boule trail][mata-s-map1]
+- Lac Boule - 8 people - 25$ - near Lac de la Boule - [10km from Lavigne shelter on La Boule trail][mata-s-map1]
+- Bazinet - 8 people - 25$ - near Lac des Iles - [~11km from Lac Boule shelter, on Perces-Brumes trail][mata-s-map2]

+The trans-Canada trail continues on several successive trails (Ours, Matawinie, Nymphes, Mistikush) without any appareent shelter on the way (see the [Cartes tab of Matawinie page for the trans-Canada trail for maps of these trails][mata]).

+## FQMarche (Quebec Federation of Hiking) OK

+A second shelter managed by the FQMarche is at the end of Misitkush trail:

 - [Grand-Masti][fqm-s-gm] - 6 people - 10-15$ - near Morin Creek - [parking in ZEC des Nymphes : ~14km through Nymphes and Mistikush trails][fqm-s-gm-map], [~15km along Cheriore trail to a parking near Petit William shelter][fqm-s-gm-map1] - open in summer (May 17 to Sep 1st)

-## Matawinie

 ## SIA-IAT (International Appalachian Trail) OK

-The [International Appalachian Trail][iat] group manages a set of shelters along that trail.
+The [International Appalachian Trail][iat] group manages a set of shelters, not along the trans-Canada but still worth noting.
 They publish [a list of their shelters][iat-s].
 I do not list them as they are not along the trans-Canada trail but along the Quebec section of the International Appalachian Trail.

+This list of shelters along the trans-Canada trail in Quebec is definitely incomplete as the trail is particularly long (1100km) but I hope to enrich it with the time.

 [sepaq]: http://www.sepaq.com/
 [iat]: http://www.sia-iat.com/en/accueil.html